fahmij8/sympoza/README.md

 php artisan serve
 ```

--   In case of the storage file not readable, please run this command to link the storage to public
+-   In case of the storage file is not readable, please run this command to link the storage to public

 ```
 php artisan storage:link